spacefito/ardana-dev-tools/notes.md

 ============
 Configure bash environment:
 ---------------------------
-replace "ardanausername" with what you use.
+Add to ~/.bashrc (replace "ardanausername" with what you use).
  ```
 export ARDANA_DEVELOPER=True
 export ARDANA_VAGRANT_VERSION=1.8.7